obiwac/uclouvain-icpc/public/md/index.md

 ### NWERC

-NWERC (Northwestern Europe Regional Contest) is one of the most important contest, University from Northwestern Europe will compote against each other.
-Generally top 3 teams will go to the Worlds finals.
+NWERC (Northwestern Europe Regional Contest) is the contest where universities across Northwestern Europe compete for a spot in the ICPC world finals.
+Generally it's the best 3 teams who go to the world finals.
+Doing well in the BAPC isn't necessarily a prerequisite for being sent to the NWERC; that's a decision the university makes.

 ### World finals
 ...